 A family nurse practitioner (FNP) works with patients across the lifespan.
 They are licensed to diagnose and treat patients and many FNPs like to work in a specialty like oncology or cardiology.
 As an FNP you will have a number of ranging duties including:

-The average salary for a family nurse practitioner is $98,408 and the Bureau of Labor Statistics predicts the growth rate for nurse practitioners is 26% a rate that is far higher than the national average (5%).
+The average salary for a family nurse practitioner is $119,610 and the Bureau of Labor Statistics predicts the growth rate for nurse practitioners is 40%.
 This position attracts individuals with a wide range of interests and is in high demand particularly as a family nurse practitioner, in many instances, fills the role as a primary care provider.